 Stock Number: 67274

 "Christmas Ribbons" Deep green striation on the bright ochre flattened stems; rare selection of this Madagascar native.
-We had not propagated this rariety from the Hummel collection for 15 years or so--it remains of special interest to the collector of rare unique variegation.
+This rariety from the Hummel collection remains of special interest to the collector of rare unique variegation.

 Stock Number: 99697